Learn Cisco Networking: From Zero to CCNA (Without Hardware)

 Learning “Cisco” isn’t just about learning a vendor; it’s about learning how the internet works.

-The Challenge: Hardware is expensive, loud, and power-hungry.
 The Solution: Simulation.
-Tools like Cisco Packet Tracer (free) and GNS3/EVE-NG allow you to build networks larger and more complex than you could ever afford physically.
+Tools like Cisco Packet Tracer (free, officially supported by Cisco) and GNS3 (advanced, runs real IOS images) allow you to build networks larger and more complex than you could ever afford physically.
+GNS3 emulates real Cisco hardware, while Packet Tracer provides an educational-focused environment perfect for CCNA preparation.

-1. The OSI Model & Encapsulation
+The OSI Model and Encapsulation

 Data doesn’t just “move”.
 It is wrapped (encapsulated) in layers of headers, like nested envelopes.